ES-DOC/esdoc-docs/deployments/how-to-rollback.md

-# How to roll back stack to Web Faction Servers
+# How to roll back a deployment to Web Faction server

 ##	Step 1: Retrieve environment variables defined when performing the rollout